amurrell/ProxyLocal/README.md

   - Once you do those steps, it can stay running - until you decide to turn off your computer or restart, or `./proxy-down`.
   - Note that if you proxy-up *without doing the `proxy-nginx -p=<port>`* for your project it won't know that you want to work on that site (port) so it won't be "on" until you run it.

+🧠 You can automate the proxy-up and proxy-nginx scripts by either:

+- [Setup your NPM script](#npm-scripts) - ProxyLocal generates an npm script for you that you can copy to your project and adjust your package.json scripts to include an npm run proxy.
-🧠 If you are using [**DockerLocal**](https://github.com/amurrell/DockerLocal) to run your projects at `localhost:<port>`, ProxyLocal will automatically be booted up for you and/or enabled when you `./site-up` in that project!
+- Or, use [**DockerLocal**](https://github.com/amurrell/DockerLocal) to run your projects at `localhost:<port>`, ProxyLocal will automatically be booted up for you and/or enabled when you `./site-up` in that project!
 It's much more convenient, especially for projects you will use often.

 ---

-## Using with DockerLocal
+## NPM-Scripts

-If you plan to use or are already using [**DockerLocal**](https://github.com/amurrell/DockerLocal), you can install ProxyLocal so that it will automatically come up when you boot up your DockerLocal projects.
-The only real important thing to do is install ProxyLocal and your DockerLocals in the correct locations.

-1. Simply install ProxyLocal once, at the SAME root level as all other DockerLocal Projects.
+For each of your **local** sites (sites running on localhost:port already), ProxyLocal generates useful bash scripts to help automate `./proxy-up` and `./proxy-nginx -p=<port>`.
+These are located in `ProxyLocal/npm-scripts` since you'll probably use them with NPM.

+💡 You copy the script for your site, adjust your package.json, and then you can `npm run proxy` to work on it.

+1. copy the script to same level as package.json in your project.
+You can rename it something simple like `proxy-up`.

     ```
-    Install Location Example:

-    - ProxyLocal
-    - YourSite
-        - DockerLocal
-        - html/index.php
-        - conf
-    - AnotherProject
-        - DockerLocal
-        - html/index.php
+    cp ProxyLocal/npm-scripts/npm.proxy-up.local.yoursite.com.sh ~/<your-project-path>/proxy-up.sh
     ```

-2. [Customize your sites.yml](#customize) to add your sites port and desired urls.

-3. You will need to `./proxy-u`p and `./proxy-nginx -p=<port>` for your project after making edits to the `sites.yml`.
-From then on your proxy will load for you when you `./site-up`.
+2. Adjust the script to reflect correct path for `PROXY_COMMANDS_DIR`.
+The default is `../../ProxyLocal/commands`

+3. Add to your package.json scripts:

+    ```
+    "scripts": {
+        "proxy": "./proxy-up && <your commands>",
+        "dev": "<your commands>"
+    }
+    ```

 ---